4 Reasons Car Accident Claimants Should Stay off Social Media

 1. You May Accidentally Admit Fault

-After a car accident, you might want to vent your frustrations online.
+Initially, after a car accident, you might want to vent your frustrations online.
 However, these angry posts could lead you to admit fault without even realizing it.
-For instance, even relatively innocuous comments such as, “I never saw them coming,” may be used by an insurance adjuster or opposing attorneys to argue that you weren’t paying attention while driving and thus contributed the accident.
+For instance, even relatively innocuous comments such as, “I never saw them coming” may be used by an insurance adjuster or opposing attorneys to argue that you weren’t paying attention while driving and thus contributed to the accident.

 2. You May Downplay the Seriousness of Your Injuries